14wual/me/README.md

 ## Avilable Commands:

 ```
 Browser Commands:
     browser: search and browse bookmarks.
     browser --add: add a new bookmark.
     browser --delete: delete a new bookmark.
     browser --list: list your bookmarks.
     search: do a google search.

 [contacts] Contacts Commands:
     contacts --modify: look for a contact.
     contacts --search: modify an existing contact.
     contacts --add: add a new contact.
     contacts --delete: delete an existing contact.

 [passwd] | Password Commands:
-     passwd --add: Add New Key to Vault
+    passwd --add: Add New Key to Vault.
-     passwd --copy: Search & Copy Key from Vault
+    passwd --copy: Search & Copy Key from Vault.
-     passwd --matter: Import Keys from csv to Vault
+    passwd --matter: Import Keys from csv to Vault.
-     passwd --modify: Search & Modify Key from Vault
+    passwd --modify: Search & Modify Key from Vault.

 [notes] Notes Commands:
-     notes --new: Create a new note
+    notes --new: Create a new note.
-     notes --read: View all notes, select one write/read
+    notes --read: View all notes, select one write/read.
-     notes --delete: Delete a note
+    notes --delete: Delete a note.

+[pc] PC Commands:
+    pc --all: Print all logs
+    pc --ram: Current status of: ram
+    pc --cpu: Current status of: cpu
+    pc --disks: Current status of: disks
+    pc --processor: Current status of: processor

+[check] Check Commands:
+    check --connect: Check connectivity with a web or ip.
+    check --path: Check if a directory exists.
+    check --file: Ceck if a file exists.
+    second options/optional: -w: write the directory, url, ... (string)
+        check --command -w example

 Other Commands:
     clear/cls: clear terminal
     info: View app information
-     mypc: View current hardware/software status
     hello/hi: Initial greeting of the app
-     exit/bye: Exit the program""")
+    exit/bye: Exit the program
 ```

 ## Install